-- The yuan would be used to price more international contracts.
-China exports a lot of commodities that are traditionally priced in U.S. dollars.
-If they were priced in yuan, China would not have to worry so much about the dollar's value.
+- More international contracts could be priced in yuan, which would mean China would not have to worry so much about the dollar's value.

-- All central banks would have to hold yuan as part of their foreign exchange reserves.
-The yuan would be in higher demand.
-That would lower interest rates for bonds denominated in yuan.
+- All central banks would have to hold yuan as part of their foreign exchange reserves, which would place the yuan in higher demand and lower interest rates for bonds denominated in yuan.

 - Chinese exporters would have lower borrowing costs.